fidesosu/passelimerit-docs/parts/purchase-invoices/create-purchase-order/index.md

 <!--@include: @/dist/md/api_url.md-->v1/sendpurchorder`

 ---

-::::info Query Payload
+>[!NOTE]

-Please make sure that PDF is valid fail and correctly encoded into Base64.
+>Please make sure the PDF is a valid file and correctly encoded into Base64.
 We validate these attachements.
-This is quite otfen that API responds with error because of attachment that is broken file.

-Also, if you want to send expense document instead of invoice, please use attribute  `ExpenseClaim: true`.

-If you want to send document straight to book keeping with general ledger records and stuff.
+This is quite otfen that API responds with error because of attachment that is broken file. <br><br>Also, if you want to send expense document instead of invoice, please use attribute  `ExpenseClaim: true`. <br><br>If you want to send document straight to book keeping with general ledger records and stuff.
 Please use endpoint `sendpurchinvoice`.

-## Purchase Invoice
+---
+::::info Query Payload
 ```json
 {
   "Vendor": {